pmelchior/usrp-sciprog/day4/running_hydro_sims/readme.md

 - Compiling and running using MPI and slurm

-- Plotting using gnuplot, IDL and python
+- Plotting using gnuplot and python

 - Bash scripting

-## Download the lecture notes
+## Content of the lecture notes

-Click [here](Running_Hydro_Simulation.pdf) to download the lecture notes.